TomoGuide/TomoGuide.github.io/docs/03-tutorial/03-relion-preprocessing/index.md

 Then run the AreTomo job again with the edited selected_tilt_series.star and run the tomo reconstruction.
 Your tomo should look better.
 To be sure it was taken into account, check the .log and _AlignZ_ should be different for all tomos.

-## Tomogram reconstruction

-Fill in the info about your tomogram dimensions, here **4096 4096 2048**, and pixel size.
-Here **7.64** for bin4 tomos.

-I would advise you to first reconstruct all the tomos with AreTomo (with corrected Z thickness).
-Then check the ones that are not properly reconstructed.

-For the ones that are not properly reconstructed, align them using IMOD, and then at the Reconstruct step, only reconstruct the ones that were not properly reconstructed using AreTomo using the "Reconstruct only these tomo" option.
+## Generate CTF corrected tomograms

+Once we are satisfied with the alignment of our tomograms, we can reconstruct bin4 CTF corrected tomogram for template matching.

-Tilt angle offset: If you reconstructed with AreTomo, you don't need to use this because AreTomo automatically flatens the tomo.
+Tilt angle offset: If you recontructed with AreTomo, you don't need to use this because AreTomo automatically flatens the tomo.
-IMOD is not doing it (you can correct it manually in etomo, but for some reason the current version of RELION is not reading it).
-Hence your tomo will be tilted.
-Here the tilt angle was about 10°, so you need to specify 10 to correct it.

 <a href="/imgs/22_recons.JPG" data-lightbox="image-gallery">
   <img src="/imgs/22_recons.JPG" alt="Processing Workflow" style="width:60%;">